clef/technical-exercise/README.md

 # Welcome to the ~~Clef~~ AcmeCorp take-home exercise!

-You should spend **max 1.5 hours** on this exercise.
-Understanding your thought process is *more important* than whether or not you finished, so when you send the exercise back to us, we'd love it if you also gave us a few sentences about:
+You should spend **max 2 hours** on this exercise.
+Understanding your thought process is *more important* than whether or not you finished, so when you send the exercise back to us, we'd love it if you also gave us a few paragraphs about:

 1. Your process for debugging the issues and fixing them
 2. The reasons you chose to refactor code a particular way